JBStepan/JBStepan/README.md

 - Main Languages: Typescript/Javascript, Python, GDScript
 - Also knows: HTML, CSS, C#, Linode, Vultr, Docker, Bash,

-> Yes that is baby yoda, and no I did not get permisson from Disney, sue m
+> Yes that is baby yoda, and no I did not get permisson from Disney, sue me